 APREE periodically releases publications that are concerned with the empowerment of our various communities.
 Below are the descriptions of some of our publications with downloadable versions of each publication.
 Be sure to check back periodically for future publications!

-If you would like to collaborate with us in the creation of future publications either fill out the "contact us" form by using the menu above or send an email to: email@example.com.
+If you would like to collaborate with us in the creation of future publications either fill out (this form) > "contact us" or send an email to: email@example.com.

-APREE Supports the Department of Puerto Rican Studies and
+APREE Supports the Department of Puerto Rican and

 Latino Studies at Brooklyn College